Smudging at the Edmonton Public Library

 Why is Smudging in Library Spaces Important?

-As a community-led library system, we are committed to ensuring that our spaces are responsive to the needs of our customers, including our Indigenous customers.
+EPL is dedicated to creating inclusive experiences, services and spaces for all customers from all walks of life.
+EPL recognizes that Indigenous people may face barriers to using library services.
 EPL operates on Treaty 6 Territory and the Homeland of the Métis Nation; being in good kinship with the original caretakers of the land is important.

 Where can I smudge at EPL locations?